 BAE Systems is to leverage its experience in autonomous systems, as it seeks to develop an attritable drone under the U.S. Air Force’s Skyborg program, the company said on Oct.
 22.

-The Air Force launched Skyborg in May in an effort to field an artificial intelligence (AI)-driven system to be a “quarterback in the sky” for manned aircraft.
+in an effort to field an artificial intelligence (AI)-driven system to be a “quarterback in the sky” for manned aircraft.
 Skyborg is one of the service’s three “Vanguard” programs, which are the service’s top science and technology priorities and are meant to demonstrate the rapid viability of emerging technology (Defense Daily, Nov.
 21, 2019).

 Ehtisham Siddiqui, vice president and general manager of BAE Systems’ controls and avionics solutions, said in a statement that “the need to generate combat power faster than our adversaries is critical to address near-peer threats.”
 The company said that its Skyborg design would leverage BAE’s prior work for DoD dating back to the autonomy software design for the Defense Advanced Research Projects Agency (DARPA) Joint Unmanned Combat Air System (J-UCAS) in 2002.